tlambert03/mrc/README.rst

 deltavision microscopes (.dv).
 For the MRC file format frequently used for structural biology, see https://github.com/ccpem/mrcfile

-(thought dv and mrc formats are very similar, priism/dv files that evolved from the IVE library at UCSF have a slightly different header format, preventing mrcfile from working).
+(though dv and mrc formats are very similar, priism/dv files that evolved from the IVE library at UCSF have a slightly different header format, preventing mrcfile from working).